 - Make sure you let your cream cheese come to room temperature so that it mixes more easily.

-- You can store this in the fridge for up to a week and reheat as necessary if you either need to make it ahead of time or have leftovers you want to enjoy.
+- You can store this in the fridge for up to a week and reheat it as necessary if you either need to make it ahead of time or have leftovers you want to enjoy.

-Nutrition Information:
+Nutrition

-This site uses an outside source to provide nutrition.
-If you need exact details, please calculate yourself.
+This site uses an online source to provide nutrition estimates as a courtesy.
+If you need exact values, please calculate yourself.

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.